awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 # Creating KMS keys in a custom key store<a name="create-cmk-keystore"></a>

 After you have created a custom key store, you can create [AWS KMS keys](concepts.md#kms_keys) in your key store\.
-They must be [symmetric KMS keys](concepts.md#symmetric-cmks) with key material that AWS KMS generates\.
-You cannot create [asymmetric KMS keys](symmetric-asymmetric.md#asymmetric-cmks) or KMS keys with [imported key material](importing-keys.md), and you cannot use symmetric KMS keys in a custom key store to generate asymmetric data key pairs\.
+They must be [symmetric encryption KMS keys](concepts.md#symmetric-cmks) with key material that AWS KMS generates\.
+You cannot create [asymmetric KMS keys](symmetric-asymmetric.md#asymmetric-cmks), [HMAC KMS keys](hmac.md) or KMS keys with [imported key material](importing-keys.md) in a custom key store\.
+Also, you cannot use symmetric encryption KMS keys in a custom key store to generate asymmetric data key pairs\.

 Use and manage the KMS keys in your custom key store the same way that you use and manage any KMS key in AWS KMS\.
 For example, you can do any of the following:
 + Use the KMS keys for [cryptographic operations](concepts.md#cryptographic-operations)\.